top of page

 We were blessed with a gorgeous day; the sun was shining, so we enjoyed the weather to get our steps up as we navigated around the rubbish, dead birds and fish as we strolled the coastline of the small village.

-After a few hours, we were back on the ship to enjoy another fabulous dinner and catch up with fellow passengers over drinks, hearing lots of stories.
+After a few hours, we returned to the ship to enjoy another fabulous dinner and catch up with fellow passengers over drinks, hearing many stories.

 Day 27 - Sea Day, James Ross & Bellot Strait, Nunavut, Canada

-Today we woke up to views of sea ice as we were navigating our way to the Bellot Strait to embark on the Northwest Passage and Greenland.
+Today, we woke up to views of sea ice as we navigated our way to the Bellot Strait to embark on the Northwest Passage and Greenland.

-We had a sea day, and the fog was lifting for us to enjoy some new scenery, which was refreshing from the desolate and bare coastlines over the past few days.
+We had a sea day, and the fog was lifting us to enjoy some new scenery, refreshing from the desolate and bare coastlines over the past few days.

-This morning, Captain Terje gave the ship an update on navigating us through the Northwest Passage.
-It was very insightful regarding the ice, weather, permits and approvals on making the trip.
-He is also very considerate of the waters, and we loved how this is very important to him.
-For example, he will anchor the boat further from the shore if he thinks the ship is causing disturbance to the sea floor due to the bow thrusters.
+This morning, Captain Terje updated the ship on navigating us through the Northwest Passage.
+It was very insightful regarding the ice, weather, permits, and approvals for making the trip.
+He is also very considerate of the waters; we loved how this is very important to him.
+For example, he will anchor the ship further from the shore if he thinks the ship is causing disturbance to the sea floor due to the bow thrusters.
 He also loves that the ship has DP (Dynamic Positioning) as it is much more friendly to the sea and does not cause any damage to the sea as opposed to anchors, which are also much more stable.

 The strait is named for Frenchman Joseph Bellot, one of the many adventurers who set out in the 1850s to search for the doomed Northwest Passage mission of Sir John Franklin.

-The marine sediments of the canyon walls were very interesting, a mixture of three or four, I believe and constantly changing.
+I believe the marine sediments of the canyon walls were very interesting; they were a mixture of three or four and constantly changing.
 We shared the sailing with another ship passing us by.
-The passage has complex currents; they were strong in the strait, and many large whirlpools surrounded us.
+The passage has complex currents; they were strong in the strait, and many giant whirlpools surrounded us.

 This evening's sunset was magical; we have been blessed with clear skies and sunsets this week.